wootfish/eli.sohl.com/drafts/qubes-setup-guide.md

 That's just about it!
 Final thoughts: use a password manager, take domain separation seriously, keep regular backups (maybe even on external media or a second internal drive), and do your best to leave the world better than you found it.

 To be honest, this is as much a note-to-self as it is a blog post; all the same, I hope you find it useful.
 If you do, or if you have any additions to suggest, feel free to [get in touch](https://eli.sohl.com/contact).

+When you run into questions that aren't answered here, your next stops should be the [official Qubes documentation](https://www.qubes-os.org/doc/), the [Qubes community documentation](https://github.com/Qubes-Community/Contents), and the [Qubes Forum](https://forum.qubes-os.org/).